-During the latter half of 2018 and the first quarter of 2019, the Company has been expanding its human resource base at both the corporate and the operational level.
-At the corporate level, the Company appointed Warren Uyen to the role of Senior Vice President Operations in October 2018 and Philip Samar to the role of Vice President External and Corporate Affairs in January 2019.
-Warren is a Mining Engineer with extensive experience in both Australia and overseas in management of successful underground mining operations.
+The Company also appointed Philip Samar to the role of Vice President External and Corporate Affairs in January 2019.
 Philip is a Mining Engineer who has held numerous roles in Government and was most recently the Managing Director of the Mineral Resources Authority of Papua New Guinea, a position he held since 2012.